karabonn/tentcity/README.md

 ### Final thoughts
 Page is subject to typos, my 'a' key doesn't work at the moment and i don't have spell check on here.
-I'm available for further tutoring on this subject at 609-346-1745 if you need help!
+I'm available for further tutoring on tent city - or any subject - at 609-346-1745 if you need help.